Pixwell-lab/Pixwell-lab/README.md

 - 👋 Hi, I’m @Pixwell-lab

-- 👀 I’m interested in Web Development, digital art and Sports.
+- 👀 I’m interested in Web Development, digital art and sports.
 - 🌱 I’m currently learning git and github, in addition to Javascript.
 I'm currently studying Software Engineering at University.
 - 💞️ I’m looking to collaborate on ...
+- <!---
-- 📫 How to reach me: pixwell22@gmail.com
+- 📫 How to re__ach me: pixwell22@gmail.com

+--->

 <!---
 Pixwell-lab/Pixwell-lab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.